Epoxy vs. Polyurea: Why Your Local Climate Demands a Better Floor Coating

 This is where polyurea comes into play as a modern, superior alternative.
 At Floortek, we specialize in a pure polyurea system, a type of elastomer renowned for its remarkable durability and flexibility.
 Think of it this way: if epoxy is like a sheet of hard glass, polyurea is like shatterproof, flexible plexiglass.
 It's a technology that is simply 10X better than epoxy.

 Our polyurea coatings are lab-formulated for durability.
-They are nearly four times stronger than epoxy in terms of abrasion resistance and are over 98% more flexible.
+They are nearly four times as strong as epoxy in abrasion resistance and over 98% more flexible.
 This flexibility is the key to a long-lasting floor.
 It allows the coating to expand and contract with the concrete through every season, from a sweltering Florida summer to a frigid Detroit winter, without cracking or peeling.
-This addresses the primary failure point of rigid epoxy systems, providing you with the peace of mind that your floor is secure and long-lasting.
+This addresses the primary failure point in rigid epoxy systems, giving you peace of mind that your floor is secure and long-lasting.

 Furthermore, Our Coating Products are 100% UV stable.
 The chemistry is designed to resist the sun's damaging rays, ensuring that the color you select from our wide range of Colors and Flake options remains vibrant and accurate for the life of your home.
 You can leave your garage door open with confidence, knowing your floor won't yellow or fade.